syncfusion-content/wpf-docs/wpf/SfSpreadsheet/Formatting.md

 SfSpreadsheet provides support to merge two or more cells.
 When a group of cells is merged, the contents of the upper-left cell will be taken as the content of the merged cell, rest will be deleted.

-For merging the cells in SfSpreadsheet, you need to add the coveredcell info into SpreadsheetGrid and merge the range using Merge () method in XlsIO.
-Also to update in the view, you need to invalidate the cells in the SpreadsheetGrid
+For merging the cells in SfSpreadsheet, you need to add the CoveredCellInfo into CoveredCells collection of SpreadsheetGrid and merge the range using Merge method of XlsIO.
+Also to update the view, you need to invalidate the cells in the SpreadsheetGrid

 {% highlight c# %}